nextensio/docs/content/en/Architecture/policyattr/_index.md

 ---
-title: "Attributes and Policies"
+title: "attributes and policies"
-linkTitle: "Attributes and Policies"
+linkTitle: "attributes and policies"
 weight: 10
 description: >
 ---